 Politics and Performance Speaker Series, co-organized with Sruti Bala (Theatre).

-A 5-part online series from February to June 2021 that invites international scholars to present their current work on histories and contemporary modes of artistic activism.
+An 8-part online series from February to November 2021 that invites international scholars to present their current work on histories and contemporary modes of artistic activism.
 Full programme and registration details here.

 Dematerialization and the Social Materiality of Art: Experimental Forms in Argentina, 1955-1968 is now available with Brill.